michaeldmoore/michaeldmoore-multistat-panel/README.md

 In this case, the second rule 'room' with a subset match type sets all the bars containing the word 'room' blue.

-The 'List' rule match type uses a comma seperated list of names.
+The 'List' rule match type uses a comma separated list of names.
 In this case, the 'bed room' match applies over the more general 'room' rule as it appears higher up in the list of recoloring rules
 ![image](https://user-images.githubusercontent.com/3724718/79685532-723f9780-8231-11ea-82ac-034cd6d67452.png)

 A final option - 'Reg ex' uses the rule pattern as a regular expression, for those brave enough to work out the syntax (!)